IDS-UK/genderhub/wp-content/plugins/custom-sidebars/readme.txt

 * New: Assign a Sidebar to 404 pages via the Sidebar Location dialog.

 = 2.0.9.6 =
 * Fix: In some browsers the "Add sidebar" popup was partially hidden.
 * Fix: Sometimes the dropdown list of a multiselect list stayed open.
 * Fix: Plugin now correctly loads the .po files to translate to other languages.
 * Some other small improvements.

 = 2.0.9.4 =
 * Fix: For some users the plugin was not loading anymore after updating to 2.0.9.1.

 = 2.0.9.3 =
 * Fix: Z-index issue in Dashboard where wide widgets where covered by the main-menu.
 * Fix: Added compatibility for static front-page sidebars with version 2.0.9

 = 2.0.9.2 =
 * Fix: Sidebar Locations "Front Page" and "Post Index" now work correctly.

 = 2.0.9.1 =
 * Fix: Sidebars now support unicode-text in name/description.
 * Minor: New debugging output that explains why a sidebar/widget is displayed.

 = 2.0.9 =
 * Fix: Fixed issue with WP sidebar chooser right after creating a new sidebar.
 * Fix: Fixed various issues when flagging a sidebar s replaceable.
 * Fix: Plugin will not load in accessibility mode but display a notice instead.
 * Minor fix: Make code compatible with PHP 5.2.4
-*		Minor fix: Slight improvement of ajax stability
+* Minor fix: Slight improvement of AJAX stability
 * Minor fix: Plugin now requires capability "edit_theme_options"

 = 2.0.8 =
 * Fix: Fixed issue with settings not being saved correctly.

 = 2.0.7 =
 * Fix: Fixed issue with some people losing some sidebar settings after update.

 = 2.0.6.1 =
-*		Minor fix: Use WordPress core functions to get URL to javascript files.
+* Minor fix: Use WordPress core functions to get URL to JavaScript files.
 * Minor fix: Refactor function name to avoid misunderstandings.

 = 2.0.5 =
 * Fixed: Meta box in post editor did show missing sidebars (e.g. after switching the theme)
 * Fixed: PHP warning about strict standards.

 = 2.0.3 =
-*		Fixed: Javascript errors on Windows servers are fixed.
+* Fixed: JavaScript errors on Windows servers are fixed.

 = 2.0.2 =
 * Fixed: Dashboard notification is now removed when clicking "dismiss"

 = 2.0.1 =
 * PHP 5.2 compatibility layer.

 = 2.0 =
 * Complete UI redesign!
 * Many small bugfixes.

 = 1.6 =
 * Added: WordPress filter "cs_sidebar_params" is called before a custom sidebar is registered.
 * Added: Add setting "CUSTOM_SIDEBAR_DISABLE_METABOXES" in wp-config.php to remove custom-sidebar meta boxes.

 = 1.5 =
-*		Added: Custom sidebars now works with buddypress pages.
+* Added: Custom sidebars now works with BuddyPress pages.

 = 1.4 =
 * Fixed: Individual post sidebar selection when default sidebars for single posts are defined
 * Fixed: Category sidebars sorting
 * Added: WP 3.8 new admin design (MP6) support

 = 1.3.1 =
 * Fixed: Absolute paths that leaded to the outdated browser error
 * Fixed: Stripped slashes for the pre/post widget/title fields

 = 1.3 =
 * Fixed: A lot of warnings with the PHP debug mode on
 * Improved: Styles to make them compatible with WP 3.6
 * Fixed: Creation of sidebars from the custom sidebars option
 * Fixed: Missing loading icons in the admin area
 * Removed: Donate banner.
 Thanks to the ones that have be supporting Custom Sidebar so far.

 = 1.2 =
 * Fixed: Searches with no results shows default sidebar.
 * Added: RTL support (thanks to Dvir http://foxy.co.il/blog/)
 * Improved: Minor enhancements in the interface to adapt it to wp3.
 * Added: French and Hebrew translations
 * Fixed: Slashes are added to the attributes of before and after title/widget

 = 1.1 =
 * Fixed: Where lightbox not showing for everybody (Thanks to Robert Utnehmer)
 * Added: Default sidebar for search results pages
 * Added: Default sidebar for date archives
 * Added: Default sidebar for Uncategorized posts

 = 1.0 =
 * Fixed: Special characters make sidebars undeletable
 * Added: Child/parent pages support
 * Improved interface to handle hundreds of sidebars easily
 * Added: Ajax support for creating an editing sidebars from the widget page
 * Added: Italian translation

 = 0.8.2 =
-* 	Fixed: Problems with spanish translation
+* Fixed: Problems with Spanish translation
 * Added: Dutch and German language files
-* 	Fixed: Some css issues with WP3.3
+* Fixed: Some CSS issues with WP3.3

 = 0.8.1 =
 * Fixed: You can assign sidebars to your pages again.

 = 0.8 =
 * Fixed: Category hierarchy is now handled properly by the custom sidebars plugin.
 * Added: Sidebars can be set for every custom post type post individually.
 * Improved the way it replace the sidebars.
 * Improved some text and messages in the back-end.

 = 0.7.1 =
 * Fixed: Now the plugin works with themes like Thesis that don't use the the_header hook.
 Changed the hook where execute the replacement code to wp_head.
 * Fixed: When a second sidebar is replaced with the originally first sidebar, it is replaced by the first sidebar replacement instead.

 = 0.7 =
 * Fixed: Bulk and Quick editing posts and pages reset their custom sidebars.
 * Changed capability needed to switch_themes, and improved capability management.

 = 0.6 =

 * New interface, more user friendly
 * Added the possibility of customize the main blog page sidebars
-*	Added the sidebars by category, so now you can personalize all the post that belongs to a category easily in a hierarchycal way
+* Added the sidebars by category, so now you can personalize all the post that belongs to a category easily in a hierarchical way
 * Added the possibility of customize the authors page sidebars
 * Added the possibility of customize the tags page sidebars
 * Added, now it is possible to edit the sidebars names, as well as the pre-widget, post-widget, pre-title, post-title for a sidebar.
 * Added the possibility of customize the sidebars of posts list by category or post-type.

 = 0.5 =

 * Fixed a bug that didn't allow to create new bars when every previous bars were deleted.
 * Fixed a bug introduced in v0.4 that did not allow to assign bars per post-types properly
 * Added an option to remove all the Custom Sidebars data from the database easily.

 = 0.4 =

 * Empty sidebars will now be shown as empty, instead of displaying the theme's default sidebar.

 = 0.3 =

 * PHP 4 Compatible (Thanks to Kay Larmer)
 * Fixed a bug introduced in v0.2 that did not allow to save the replaceable bars options

 = 0.2 =

 * Improved security by adding wp_nonces to the forms.
 * Added the pt-widget post type to the ignored post types.
 * Improved i18n files.
 * Fixed screenshots for documentation.

 = 0.1 =

 * Initial release

 == Upgrade Notice ==

 = 1.0 =
-*Caution:* Version 1.0 needs Wordpress 3.3 to work.
+*Caution:* Version 1.0 needs WordPress 3.3 to work.
 If you are running an earlier version *do not upgrade*.

 = 0.7.1 =
 Now custom sidebars works with Thesis theme and some minor bugs have been solved.